 What Is Endodontics?

 An endodontist is a dentist that specializes in conditions that are inside of the teeth.
-They perform dental procedures on the pulp within the teeth, and the roots which extend inside the teeth.
+They perform dental procedures on the pulp within the teeth and the roots which extend inside the teeth.
 Overall, an endodontist specializes in performing dental procedures that save natural teeth, even those that have been extensively damaged from decay, injury, or other causes.

 Purpose of Endodontic Treatments

 While the overarching purpose of endodontic treatments is to save natural teeth as much as possible, there are some secondary purposes that support this overall mission.
-Endodontists disinfect infected root canals, remove pathological pulp from teeth, clean out the root canal system, reshape the root canal system, and fill the root canal system to prevent another infection and to encourage healing.
+Endodontists disinfect infected root canals, remove the pathological pulp from teeth, clean out the root canal system, reshape the root canal system, and fill the root canal system to prevent another infection and to encourage healing.
 While many dentists can perform endodontic treatments like root canal procedures, a specialist is usually more qualified.

 Conditions Treated by Endodontists

 The primary procedure performed by endodontists is a root canal, which can be a necessary procedure for a variety of reasons.
 A patient who’s suffered trauma to their mouth may need a root canal because the inner part of the teeth has died.
 Someone who has a cavity that’s decayed through to the inner part of their tooth will need a root canal.
 Teeth with infected pulp, cracked or broken teeth, and loose fillings are also treated by endodontists.